jaipack17/Nature2D/CONTRIBUTING.md

 <hr/>

 If you open an issue or a pull request, we will review and process them.
 Patience is key!
-If your pull request is merged, you will be added to the [contributors' list](https://github.com/jaipack17/Nature2D/blob/master/CONTRIBUTORS).
-If you aren't added to the list, open an issue!